Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Motion Planning

 \subsubsection{Convex Polygon Computation}

-Now, we consider the static obstacles without dilution and the vertices $w_i$ of the path.
-We again compute the vertices $\mathrm{V}_s$ that are present in the static environment and visible from $w_i,$ (Fig. \ref{fig:4}).
+We compute a static obstacle-free polygon around a path segments $S_i\in S$ and convexify.
+We consider $\mathcal{O}$ and the vertices $w_i$ of the path to obtain the set of vertices $\mathrm{V}_s$ present in the static environment and visible from $w_i,\ \forall i$ (Fig. \ref{fig:4}).
 A simple polygon is defined for each vertex $w_i,\ \forall i$ by cyclically connecting its visible vertices.
-This polygon remains in the static obstacle-free region $W_{free}$.
-The union of polygons defined for $w_i$ and $w_{i+1}$ of a path segment $S_i$ defines a static obstacle-free simple polygon around $S_i\in S$.
-Fig. \ref{fig:4} shows the computed polygon for the path segment $S_2$ using the polygons around $w_2$ and $w_3$.
+The polygon remains in $W_{free}$.
+The union of polygons obtained for $w_i$ and $w_{i+1}$ of a path segment $S_i$ defines a static obstacle-free simple polygon $\mathrm{P}_{cc,i}$ around $S_i\in S$.
+Fig. \ref{fig:4} shows the computed polygons for the path segment $S_2$ using the polygons around $w_2$ and $w_3$.
 The union of the two polygons (green and blue) in red boundary defined around $w_2$ and $w_3$ provides a static obstacle-free polygon $\mathrm{P}_{cc,2}$ around $S_2$.
-A set of polygon $\mathcal{P}_{cc}$ for all the path segments is computed similarly.
+A set of polygon $\mathcal{P}_{cc}$ for $S$ is computed similarly.
 The computed polygons are generally concave.
 Convexification is needed for the static obstacle avoidance constraints in motion planning optimizations.
-We compute a set of convex polygons $\mathcal{P}$ as a subset of their original concave polygons in $\mathcal{P}_{cc}$ by ellipse fitting technique illustrated in the Algo. \ref{algo:convexify}.
+We compute a set of convex polygons $\mathcal{P}_S$ analytically as a subset of their original concave polygons in $\mathcal{P}_{cc}$.
+To eliminate the concave vertices of $\mathrm{P}_{cc,i}$ we use tangents of ellipses at concave vertices, whose major axis aligned with $S_i$.
+The convexification steps are illustrated in the Algo. \ref{algo:convexify}.

 We define an ellipse in the ground plane as

 where $\mathrm{C}$ is a $2\times2$ symmetric positive definite matrix that maps the deformation of a unit radius circle ($||\overline{x}||\leq 1$) to an ellipse. $\mathrm{C}$ is decomposed as $\mathrm{C} = R^T\Lambda R$, where $R$ is a rotation matrix that aligns the ellipse axes to the world reference frame axes and $\Lambda = diag(a,b)$ is a diagonal scale matrix.
 The diagonal elements $a$ and $b$ of $\Lambda$ refer to the length of the ellipse semi-major and minor axes. $\mathrm{d}$ defines the center of the ellipse.